Karl Muck: Later career, 1919–1933

 Muck returned to a different Germany.
 The recent German Revolution of 1918–1919 made him "a man in marked disfavor with the republican government."
-The death of his beloved wife Anita on April 14, 1921 left him "infinitely lonesome".
+The death of his beloved wife Anita on April 14, 1921, left him "infinitely lonesome".
 Muck eventually took the helm of the Hamburg Philharmonic Orchestra in 1922 and made additional recordings.
 He returned to Bayreuth when the festival was revived there in 1924, the representative of the pre-war tradition.
 He expressed his devotion to the Festival and Wagner's music in a letter advising Fritz Busch that all he needed to succeed there was "the unassuming humility and the holy fanaticism of the Believer."
 He was also engaged in Munich, Amsterdam (Concertgebouw Orchestra) and Salzburg (Don Giovanni in 1925).

 In September 1930, he resigned his position at Bayreuth, much to the distress of Winifred Wagner, who had just succeeded her late husband Siegfried Wagner as the Festival's director.
 He never accommodated himself to being upstaged by Toscanini, but writing privately to Winifred Wagner, he said he had been committed to serving her husband, but the Festival now required someone other than "I, whose artistic standpoint and convictions, so far as Bai [sic] is concerned, stem from the preceding century."
-He resigned his Hamburg position in 1933, uncomfortable with the Nazi authorities' direction of the city's symphony and opera.
+Muck also resigned his Hamburg position in 1933, as censorship in Nazi Germany began to affect the performance of Classical music in ideological ways that made Muck deeply uncomfortable.